Borgo Parrini: the Sicilian village inspired by Gaudí’s art and Catalan modernism

 - small coves

-- snorkeling
+- snorkelling

-Recommended TDS Rent itinerary (half day)
+TDS Rent recommended itinerary (half day)

 Morning

-- Visit to Borgo Parrini
+- Visit Borgo Parrini

 Lunch

-- Terrasini (traditional restaurant or street food)
+- Terrasini (typical restaurant or street food)

 Afternoon